tweag/nickel/README.md

 > Great defaults, design for extensibility

 There should be a standard, clear path for common things.
-There should be no arbitrary restrictions that limit what you can do you the one day you need to go beyond.
+There should be no arbitrary restrictions that limit what you can do the one day you need to go beyond.

 ## Use cases